GeoscienceAustralia/Nickel-Mineral-Potential-Modelling/README.md

 This study of Australia’s potential for tholeiitic intrusion-hosted Ni-Cu-PGE sulfide deposits utilises a mineral systems approach as the basis for a knowledge-driven GIS-based prospectivity analysis.
 The conceptual model for the formation of tholeiitic intrusion-hosted Ni-Cu-PGE sulfide deposits incorporates four mineral system components: (1) energy sources or drivers of the ore-forming system; (2) crustal and mantle lithospheric architecture; (3) sources of ore constituents (i.e., Ni, PGE, Cu, S in magmatic systems); and (4) gradients in ore depositional physico-chemical parameters.
 For each of the four system components 'theoretical’ conceptual criteria were developed which represent geological processes essential for the formation of a major ore deposit.
 These processes are represented by `mappable criteria’ which are themselves represented by individual geoscientific datasets.
 The GIS analysis of prospectivity uses a wide range of continental- to regional-scale geological, geophysical and geochemical datasets, each weighted with fuzzy logic values between 0 and 1 according to expert opinion.
 Summed values for each of the four mineral system components contributes a maximum of 25% of the final assessment of mineral potential, reflecting the need for all four mineral system components to have been present to form a major ore deposit.

 ![](https://github.com/GeoscienceAustralia/Nickel-Mineral-Potential-Modelling/blob/master/Images/Nickel_potential_final.jpg)
+*Figure 1: Map showing the potential for tholeiitic intrusion-hosted Ni-Cu-PGE sulfide deposits in Australia.
+For further information refer to the publication listing below.*

 ## **Toolbox Description** ##